Join the Church

 Thank you for your prayerful consideration in becoming a member at Fraser Coast Baptist Church.
 This is Level 2 towards maturing in your faith.
 Now there are many believers who don’t become members of any church.
 In fact, there are local churches that don’t have any such thing as membership.
 But here at FCBC, we believe it’s a significant step to take because it’s actually a step of faith that we believe every Christian should take in their lives if at all possible.

 So why do we bother with church membership?
 Well, there are many reasons: Firstly, in joining a church, you make a visible commitment to serve Christ and His people.
 This is particularly powerful not just for the individual but also for the local church as our culture is one of showing a lack of commitment.
 Joining a church in such an environment makes a counter-cultural statement.
 It says, “I am committed to this group of people and they are committed to me.
-I am here to give, more than get.”
+I am here to give, more than receive.”

 Joining the church also helps us to not be overly independent.
 Membership helps us to all be running the same direction as it states in a formal way, “I am part of something bigger than myself.
 I am not just one of many individuals.
 I am part of a body!”
 And because we are part of a body, church membership keeps us accountable.
 When we join a church, we are offering ourselves to one another to be encouraged, rebuked, corrected and served.
 We are placing ourselves under leaders and submitting to their authority.
 We are saying, “I am here to stay.
 I want to help you grow in godliness.
 Will you help me to do the same?”

-Joining the church will help the pastor and elders be more faithful shepherds.
-The leadership is to keep watch over the flock as men who must give an account to God.
+Joining the church will help the pastor and governance leadership team be more faithful shepherds.
+The leadership is to keep watch over the flock as ones who must give an account to God.
 It helps to know who the flock is though.
 For instance, the leadership likes to follow up with people who haven’t been at our church for a while.
 This could be a challenge though because if you never become a member, they can’t tell if you are really gone because they might not be sure if you were ever here.
 It’s nearly impossible for the pastor to shepherd the flock when he doesn’t know who really considers him to be their shepherd.

 One final reason we believe joining the church is a significant step to take towards maturing your faith in Christ is that it gives you an opportunity to make promises.
 When someone becomes a member at Fraser Coast Baptist Church, they make promises to pray, give, serve, attend worship, accept the spiritual guidance of the church, obey its teachings and seek the things that make for unity, purity and peace.
 These promises at not to be made lightly as they are solemn vows and we must hold each other to them.
 Not becoming a member would be an opportunity missed to publicly make these promises, which we believe would allow you to miss out on great spiritual benefit for you, your leaders and the whole local congregation.
+Church membership matters more than most people realise.

-Read the constitution
+Read the Constitution

 You will be given a copy of the church constitution and we ask that you thoroughly read its contents and understand the implications of becoming a member.
 The constitution contains the vision, mission and values of Fraser Coast Baptist and entails the logistics of church governance, member benefits and essential beliefs.